reformed-witness/confessions-of-grace/src/posts/vov-adoration.md

 Here, glory is not only God’s due—it is the believer’s desire.
 The prayer does not approach God with transaction in mind, but with transformation as its goal: that the heart would be reshaped to delight in God's beauty and magnify His name.
 Adoration, then, is not merely the first step in prayer; it is the foundation upon which all other expressions—confession, thanksgiving, petition, and intercession—are built.

-In The Valley of Vision, adoration is never detached from theology.
-Each prayer is theologically rich, shaped by a deep understanding of God’s attributes, His redemptive work, and His covenantal faithfulness.
-This theological weight gives adoration its substance—it is not emotion divorced from truth, but feeling rightly aligned with divine reality.

 ## Conclusion

 In The Valley of Vision, adoration sets the tone for communion with God.
 Drawing from Matthew Henry’s framework, we see that this adoration is deeply rooted in the character of God—His sovereignty, holiness, mercy, and grace.
 The prayers lead the soul to see God as He truly is, and in seeing Him, to worship Him rightly.

+Adoration is never detached from theology.
+Each prayer is theologically rich, shaped by a deep understanding of God’s attributes, His redemptive work, and His covenantal faithfulness.
+This theological weight gives adoration its substance—it is not emotion divorced from truth, but feeling rightly aligned with divine reality.

 These prayers teach us that adoration is more than a component of prayer—it is the heart of it.
 It reminds us that prayer begins not with ourselves, but with God.
 It forms the soul in humility, lifts the eyes to heaven, and prepares the heart for repentance, gratitude, and dependence.